MrStahlfelge/gdx-gamesvcs/README.md

     gsClient.submitEvent(eventId, 1);

-Please note: It depends of the game services which calls are allowed for unauthenticated users.
+Please note: It depends of the game services which calls can be processed without a user session.
 The API client implementations deal with that so you don't have to.

 ### Cloud save

 Not every game service and client implementation supports cloud save, so you must check the availability by checking

-    if (gsClient.supportsCloudGameState() != CloudSaveCapability.NotSupported)
+    if (gsClient.isFeatureSupported(GameServiceFeature.GameStateStorage))

-If you ensured that cloud save feature is enabled, use this methods to invoke it:
+If you ensured that cloud save feature is available, use this methods to invoke it:

-    gsClient.loadGameState(fileId);
+    gsClient.loadGameState(fileId, new ILoadGameStateResponseListener() {...});

-    gsClient.saveGameState(fileId, gameState, progressValue);
+    gsClient.saveGameState(fileId, gameState, progressValue,
+                           new ISaveGameStateResponseListener() {...});

 The methods perform an ansynchronous operation and call your listener afterwards.

 ### Fetching scores and achievement status

-The interface provides a method for open up an API's default leaderboard or achievmeent UI:
+The interface provides a method for open up an API's default leaderboard or achievment UI:

     gsClient.providesAchievementsUI();
     gsClient.showAchievements();
     // same for leaderboards

-At the moment, such a default UI is only provided by Google Play Games and GameCircle on Android.
+At the moment, such a default UI is only provided by Google Play Games and GameCircle on Android, so you need to check with `gsClient.isFeatureSupported()` before calling.

-Fetching scores and achievement status to show in your own UI is work in progress in v0.2.x.
+Fetching scores and achievement status to show in your own UI can be done by calling

+     gsClient.fetchLeaderboardEntries()
+     gsClient.fetchAchievements()

+after checking

+     gsClient.isFeatureSupported(IGameServiceClient.GameServiceFeature.FetchLeaderBoardEntries)
+     gsClient.isFeatureSupported(IGameServiceClient.GameServiceFeature.FetchAchievements))

+Your given listener will be called with a list of achievement or leader board entries in response.
+Please refer to the JavaDocs or the demo application for more information.

 ## Updates & News
 Follow me to receive release updates about this